Joe Haines (journalist): With Harold Wilson

 In 1974, Wilson had a health scare over a racing heart complaint, but "I told the press, who believed me when I said that Harold had the flu," Haines recalled in 2004.
 "We had an economic crisis and we had a majority of three", he explained.

-In Glimmers of Twilight (2003), Haines claims that Wilson's doctor Joseph Stone offered to murder Marcia Falkender, the head of Wilson's political office, after she attempted to blackmail Wilson over an affair they had twenty years earlier.
+In Glimmers of Twilight (2003), Haines said that Wilson's doctor Joseph Stone offered to murder Marcia Falkender, the head of Wilson's political office, after she attempted to blackmail Wilson over an affair they had twenty years earlier.
 The BBC, in an out-of-court settlement with Falkender, paid her £75,000 after these claims were repeated in The Lavender List, a drama documentary written by Francis Wheen and broadcast in 2006.
-Although Haines himself was not sued, as a libel action involving him as the source it is generally accepted that the BBC settled because the original claimant would not stand behind the story.
 The allegations relating to Stone were repeated in the BBC's documentary The Secret World of Whitehall (2011).

 Not long after Wilson's resignation as Prime Minister, Haines published a book The Politics of Power about his experience of British political life.
 Attention mainly concentrated on two chapters about Marcia Williams (now Falkender) and her influence.
-Haines claimed that Williams' troublesome presence had been the real cause of Wilson's resignation.
-What he wrote in the book contradicted Wilson's statement at the time of his resignation that when he came back to power in 1974, he had told the Queen that he would not continue after he had reached the age of 60.
-Some commentators, such as Brian Sedgemore, considered that The Politics of Power was an interesting account, but the chapters about Marcia Williams were the weakest in the book.
+Haines said that Williams' troublesome presence had been the real cause of Wilson's resignation.
+The Labour MP Brian Sedgemore considered that The Politics of Power was an interesting account, but the chapters about Marcia Williams were the weakest in the book.

-In a 2010 interview, Haines claimed that in the aftermath of the February 1974 general election, Harold Wilson had planned to discredit Liberal leader Jeremy Thorpe by exposing Thorpe's relationship with Norman Scott in the event of the Conservative government reaching an agreement with the Liberals that would have permitted it to remain in power.
-Around the same time, Haines claimed that he had turned down a peerage from Wilson in the 1976 Prime Minister's Resignation Honours in part, he claimed, because he did not wish to be awarded one in a list also consisting of Joe Kagan and Eric Miller, who were suspected of criminal activity at the time.
+In a 2010 interview, Haines said that in the aftermath of the February 1974 general election, Harold Wilson had planned to discredit Liberal leader Jeremy Thorpe by exposing Thorpe's relationship with Norman Scott in the event of the Conservative government reaching an agreement with the Liberals that would have permitted it to remain in power.
+Around the same time, Haines said that he had turned down a peerage from Wilson in the 1976 Prime Minister's Resignation Honours in part, he said, because he did not wish to be awarded one in a list also consisting of Joe Kagan and Eric Miller, who were suspected of criminal activity at the time.

+In 2024, Haines revealed that Wilson had had an affair with Haines' deputy Janet Hewlett-Davies during his final two years as Prime Minister.
+Hewlett-Davies died aged 85 in October 2023.